Hailgrim/Admin-Panel/README.md

 This service is engaged in sending emails.
 It is built using the same technologies as the main server.
-If the project is running in development mode, then links to view the contents of sent emails are available in the container console.
+If the mailer is running in testing mode, then links to view the contents of sent emails are available in the container console.
+This behavior is changed in the file ```./nest_core/libs/config.ts``` using the variable ```MAIL_TEST```.

 ## SSL